harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height='500' alt="image" src="https://github.com/user-attachments/assets/d9636257-ad80-4475-947e-e028ba43eddd">
   </div>
-  <p>The best image in the set of images generated by the copilot for spotting difference puzzles which is having a slight shift of first image and having some differences between them, but the image is not a sharp-edged image or unclear image.
+  <p>The best image in the set of images generated by the copilot for spotting difference puzzles which is having a slight shift in image pair and having some differences between them, but the image is not a sharp-edged image or unclear image.
 </p>
 </div>